 - Mt Aka and the Yatsugatake range: such a stunning mountain!
 It’s a little bit closer than the Japanese Alps to Tokyo, but still makes for a very cool Alps-like hike in its own right.

 - Mt Shibutsu and/or Mt Hiuchigatake in Oze National Park.
 Both of these mountains can be hiked individually, but they’re connected by the Oze Marsh which spreads out in between them.
 You can hike one mountain, spend the night down at the marsh, and (optionally) hike the other.
+I have a separate post with some more details here.

 Other notable mentions include: